Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-object-parenting.md

 ## Moves

-We will assume our initial scene hierarchy is looking like this:
+We will assume that our initial scene hierarchy is looking like this:

 ```
 Sun